 Seagate's Backup Plus Hub is available with 4, 6, 8 or 10TB of storage, and includes a pair of USB 3.0 ports.
 That way, someone can plug the drive into a computer for backups, but also connect a smartphone for charging, or a USB thumb drive or camera for transferring data onto the drive.

 The drive is configured to work with both Windows and Mac, and is powered from a wall outlet with an included cable.
+A 10TB version is priced at just $205, which is excellent value for money.

 This drive is wireless and includes an internal batteryWestern Digital